Keyword Spotting (KWS)

 Keyword Spotting (KWS) is integral to many voice recognition systems, enabling devices to respond to specific words or phrases.
 While this technology underpins popular devices like Google Assistant or Amazon Alexa, it’s equally applicable and achievable on smaller, low-power devices.
 This lab will guide you through implementing a KWS system using TinyML on the XIAO ESP32S3 microcontroller board.

 The XIAO ESP32S3, equipped with Espressif’s ESP32-S3 chip, is a compact and potent microcontroller offering a dual-core Xtensa LX7 processor, integrated Wi-Fi, and Bluetooth.
-Its balance of computational power, energy efficiency, and versatile connectivity make it a fantastic platform for TinyML applications.
-Also, with its expansion board, we will have access to the “sense” part of the device, which has a 1600x1200 OV2640 camera, an SD card slot, and a digital microphone.
+Its balance of computational power, energy efficiency, and versatile connectivity makes it a fantastic platform for TinyML applications.
+Also, with its expansion board, we will have access to the “sense” part of the device, which has a camera, an SD card slot, and a digital microphone.
 The integrated microphone and the SD card will be essential in this project.

 We will use the Edge Impulse Studio, a powerful, user-friendly platform that simplifies creating and deploying machine learning models onto edge devices.
 We’ll train a KWS model step-by-step, optimizing and deploying it onto the XIAO ESP32S3 Sense.